The U.S. Army All-American Marching Band selects

 Jackson Wools of Lake Gibson Senior High School

 Jackson Wools earns elite status as member of

 the 2018 U.S. Army All-American Marching Band

 ROCKAWAY, N.J.
-(October 6, 2017)– Brandon Collins and Kenysha Johnson (Auburndale, Florida/Auburndale High School) were officially selected today as a 2018 U.S. Army All-American during a celebratory selection event at their school, joining an elite group of marching band members who will perform during halftime at the 2018 U.S. Army All-American Bowl Presented by American Family Insurance.
+(Oct.
+4, 2017) – Jackson Wools (Lakeland, Florida/Lake Gibson Senior High School) was officially selected today as a 2018 U.S. Army All-American during a celebratory selection event at his school, joining an elite group of marching band members who will perform during halftime at the 2018 U.S. Army All-American Bowl Presented by American Family Insurance.

 “Being a successful band member not only requires great skill, but also a commitment to teamwork,” said Mark S. Davis, deputy assistant secretary of the Army for marketing.
 “To be an Army All-American requires students to excel musically and academically, but most importantly, as young people of character.
 The U.S. Army is proud to honor all of our talented 2018 U.S. Army All-American Marching Band members and commend each of them on their selection to this elite group.”

 The U.S. Army All-American Marching Band recognizes the top 125 high school senior marching musicians and color guard members from across the country.
 The All-American Bowl consistently draws an annual crowd upwards of 40,000 to the Alamodome and is the most-watched high school sporting event of each year, with 5.1-million viewers tuning in to last year’s broadcast.
 The Bowl will be nationally televised, live on NBC at 12:00 Noon CST on Saturday, January 6, 2018.